 For as long as there has been business, there have been theories that attempt to explain the outcomes of the market.
 Some, like creative destruction and the innovator’s dilemma, are far-reaching and offer a universal framework to analyze the political economy.
-Others, like the wheel of retail, concentrate on individual industries—and attempt to explain specific niches.
+Others, like the wheel of retailing, concentrate on individual industries—and attempt to explain specific niches.

 New retail modes frequently emerge at the bottom end of the price and service spectrum, using low-cost, low margin, `no frills’ formats to undercut incumbent competitors.
 However, once well-established, such retailers typically up-grade services and facilities, raising costs and prices and leaving themselves vulnerable to a new wave of low-cost entrants.